lcbm/cs-android/README.md

   - Option to sort items by insertion order;
   - Option to sort items by alphabetical order;
   - Button `Ok` to execute the selected filters.

+### `/storage`

+This folder contains the application for **parts 1 and 2** of the **second assignment**.

+#### Part 1

+- **Main activity**: present a list of items with photo, name and a short description of the item (the list must be created using **RecyclerView**);

+- **RecyclerView**: must have the item name, storage type and a remove image that, when clicked, will remove the item from the list;

+- **Main activity**: there must be a FloatingButton, with the "+" symbol.
+By clicking on this button, a **SecondActivity** [for result](https://stackoverflow.com/questions/10407159) must be opened.

+- In the **Second Activity**, allow the user to inform the file with name and content, as well as choose the storage type (internal or external) via  Radio Buttons in a Radio Group.
+Finally, there should also be a checkbox with the option to encrypt the file with [Jetpack](https://developer.android.com/jetpack/androidx/releases/security);

+- When clicking on the image of the item, you should open another activity, **DetailsActivity** which shows details of the item (file name, storage, content, encryption);

 ## 📝 License